In light of recent government advice concerning the Covid-19 virus the Town Hall building will be closed to the public until further notice.

 Friends of Bollington Rec

 A group of volunteers whose aim is to improve and protect the Recreation Ground.
 Members include representatives from the various user groups, Town Councillors, Cheshire East Council who own the ground and Ansa who maintain it.
 Anyone is welcome to get involved.
-See our Facebook page for meeting details and forthcoming events.
+Visit the Friends of Bollington Rec Facebook page for meeting details and forthcoming events.

 Friends of Bollington Towpath

 A volunteer group who work to improve the stretch of the Macclesfield Canal which runs through our town.
 Regular Sunday working parties take place in conjunction with the Canal and Rivers Trust who are responsible for the canal.
-Latest information and working party dates can be found on the Facebook page.
+Latest information and working party dates can be found on the Bollington Towpath Adoption Group Facebook page.
 Everyone is welcome to get involved.

 Macclesfield Canal Society

 The officers and members of the society welcome all lovers of canals.
-We exist to promote the Macclesfield Canal for the benefit of all its users - boaters, fishermen, walkers and those who just like looking at the loveliness of this most beautiful part of the world.
-Website.
+They promote the Macclesfield Canal for the benefit of all its users – boaters, fishermen, walkers and those who just like looking at the loveliness of this most beautiful part of the world.
+Visit the Canal Society Website

 Kerridge Residents Association

 Meet on the first Monday of each month (except in August) at 7.30 pm. at Hollin Hall Hotel in Kerridge.